-For each of these categories the settlement estimates are to be based on the following data sources in a decreasing order of preference relating to the accuracy of the data source.
+For each of these categories the sSettlement estimates are to be based on the following data sources in a decreasing order of preference relating to the accuracy of the data source.

 3.2.1.
-Hierarchy of Data for Estimating Generation for Market Generators
+Hierarchy of data for estimating Consumed Energy and Sent Out Energy for all market participant categories